 To meet its objectives GRIET Skill development Cell (SDC) is focussing on improvement of Skills of the students on various fronts.
 This is done by Inculcating Skill development programs among students from first year onwards.
 Anticipating, before they complete their graduation they will be ready with the necessary skills required by the industry.

-GRIET Skill Development Cell (SDC) is tied up with various world renowed industrial gaints like CISCO, IBM, DELL EMC, SERVICE NOW etc. GRIET have collaboration with TASK (a Telangana Academy for Skill and Knowledge) for industry specific training and skill development.
+GRIET Skill Development Cell (SDC) is tied up with various world renowed industrial gaints like CISCO, AWS, REDHAT, BLUEPRISM UNIVERSITY, PALO ALTO NETWORKS etc. GRIET have collaboration with TASK (a Telangana Academy for Skill and Knowledge) for industry specific training and skill development.

 GRIET have an MOU with CISCO through which it offers career ready courses including CCNA, BDA, Cyber security, IoT and also various programming languages C,C++, Python, LINUX OS etc. The courses offerred are both instructor led as well as selfpaced courses.